Commercial Fire Alarm Systems Explained

 - Shopping centres

 Given the enormous scope of different commercial businesses and building needs within the UK, there is no one-size-fits-all fire system.
-This is why at Johnson Controls; we have a huge range of world-class fire safety solutions for any scenario.
-Please find out more and get in touch using the form below.
+This is why at Johnson Controls, we have a huge range of world-class fire safety solutions for any scenario.
+Our expert team works with businesses across all sectors to design, install, and maintain fire alarm systems that meet both regulatory requirements and the unique demands of your premises.
+Please find out more and get in touch using the form at the foot of the page.

-- Fire Alarm Panels: Our range of fire alarm control panels can leverage your infrastructure to help the lifecycle costs of the system.
+- Fire alarm panels: Our range of fire alarm control panels can leverage your infrastructure to help manage the lifecycle costs of the system.
+Designed for scalability, our panels are suitable for everything from small commercial offices to large offices.
 View our control panel installation and services details here.

-- Notification Solutions: Audio and visual alarm notification solutions supplement fire alarm sounders and provide an effective means of safeguarding lives.
+- Notification solutions: Audio and visual alarm notification solutions supplement fire alarm sounders and provide an effective means of safeguarding lives.
+Our notification systems are fully compliant with BS EN 54 standards and can be integrated with your existing fire system.
 Find out more here.

-- Fire Detectors: Our cost-effective addressable smoke detectors and carbon monoxide fire detectors provide reliable alerts for all fire types whilst staying immune to false alarms.
+- Fire detectors: Our cost-effective addressable smoke detectors and carbon monoxide fire detectors provide reliable alerts for all fire types whilst staying immune to false alarms.
+Addressable systems allow individual devices to be identified on the control panel, enabling faster fault diagnosis and reducing system downtime.
 Learn more about our range of smoke, heat, and carbon monoxide fire detectors here.

 Enhancing Fire Safety with False Alarm Reduction Technology